bi-labor/es-mssql/docs/elasticsearch/exercise2.md

 1. Using Docker
 1. Or install them on your machine.

 In the university computer laboratories use the Docker option.
-Otherwise choose the option best suited for you.
+Otherwise choose the option best suited for you (if you don't have Docker, you can just go with option #2).

 ## Option 1: Start _Elasticsearch_ and _Kibana_ using Docker